 The Global Consumer Insights 2019 revealed that of over 20,000 respondents, 25% buy products online weekly and 36% monthly while the percentage of those who never buy online decreases by 3 points at 7%.

 Inclusive of this growth is the jewelry and watches category.
-In fact, it accounted for 29.6% share of the top 100 luxury goods sales.
-What contributed to this performance was the emergence of a new consumer class called HENRYs or High-Earners-Not-Rich-Yet consumers, but are likely to be rich in the future.
+In fact, it accounted for a 29.6% share of the top 100 luxury goods sales.
+What contributed to this performance was the emergence of a new consumer class called HENRYs or High-Earners-Not-Rich-Yet consumers who are likely to be rich in the future.

-2. The quality of jewelry shopping experience encourages positive shopping habits
+2. The quality of the jewelry shopping experience encourages positive shopping habits

 According to Wolfgang Digital’s KPI Report 2019, 53% of online store traffic comes from mobile devices but it’s only equivalent to 32% of revenue; whereas desktop revenue is at 56%.
 This tells us that while online shoppers love browsing on mobile devices, they complete their purchases via desktop.

 3. A blended experience of physical and digital interaction can boost your return on customer experience

-Just because jewelry shoppers are digital savvy and the internet is their constant companion, it doesn’t mean that everything happens online.
+Just because jewelry shoppers are digitally savvy and the internet is their constant companion, it doesn’t mean that everything happens online.
 In fact, 75% of customers in the global luxury goods market conduct product research online before going to a store to purchase.